 Countryside Local Food Swaps are held on the third Tuesday of each month, starting at 7 pm (Be sure to register and confirm the date and location as these occasionally do change), at various locations in the Akron area.
-Visit the Countryside U Classes and Events page for details on this month's swap.
+Visit the Countryside U Classes and Events page for details on this month's swap and to register.

 A food swap is a gathering of cooks, bakers, brewers, growers, and general DIYers; they bring homemade and homegrown items to share via silent auction-style bartering.
 Countryside Local Food Swaps provide an opportunity to try out new recipes or share your favorite creations with an appreciative audience - and receive something in return!
 It is also a chance to meet with a group of people who share your passion for getting in the ground or the kitchen and making something delicious out of the experience.